ryo-ohki-code/sideshift-payment-toolkit-node/README.md

 Note:

-**SideShift Pay Integration Status**: This integration is incomplete and requires verification before use.
-Currently, the webhook payload is missing critical data (e.g., checkoutId), which is essential for retrieving order details server-side.
+**SideShift Pay Integration Status**: ~~This integration is incomplete and requires verification before use.
+Currently, the webhook payload is missing critical data (e.g., checkoutId), which is essential for retrieving order details server-side.~~ Sideshift updated the chechout API, it now returns the `checkoutId`, I will review the code very soon to ensure everything works properly with Checkout Integration and remove this message once done.

 **Custom Integration**: Fully functional and working as intended.
 No issues reported.